 Name Designation as Independent Officer Supplementary Explanation of the Relationship Reasons for Appointment Ryuhei Uchida Mr. Ryuhei Uchida satisfies the requisite for Outside Director in the Companies Act; however, due to conflicts with the shareholder requisite in the criteria for independence of Outside Directors provided by the Company since he serves as a Director of Effissimo Capital Management Pte Ltd., a shareholder of the Company, the Company designates him as a non- independent Outside Director.
 Mr. Ryuhei Uchida first joined Mitsubishi Corporation, mainly served for supporting investments for Japanese and foreign non-listed companies, then joined Innovation Network Corporation of Japan, being in charge of investments for foreign non-listed companies and supporting business start-ups for Japanese non-listed companies, as well as also serving as an Outside Director for both British and Chilean companies.
-Currently he is in charge of managing investments of Japanese-listed companies as a Director of Effissimo Capital Management Pte Ltd, a shareholder of the Company, and has abundant experience and insight in corporate value enhancement.
-The Company judges that his precise suggestions and supervision on its management and the execution of business, with the sight as our shareholder, will promote the Company's corporate value over the medium- to long-term, and will meet expectation of all its stakeholders, including general shareholders.
+Currently he is in charge of managing investments of Japanese-listed companies as a Director of Effissimo Capital Management Pte Ltd.He has been an Outside Director of the Company since June 2019 so his abundant experience and insight in corporate value enhancement may be utilized in the Company's management.
+The Company judges that fulfilling his role through his proactive opinions given as a Director with the perspective of our shareholder and his precise supervision on its management and the execution of business will benefit general shareholders and contribute to improving the Group's corporate governance.Accordingly, the Company has appointed him as Outside Director.

+Name Designation as Independent Officer Supplementary Explanation of the Relationship Reasons for Appointment Kozue Shiga 0 Ms. Kozue Shiga has expert knowledge and experience as a lawyer, and she assumed Outside Audit & Supervisory Board Member of the Company in June 2016 after having served as an outside director and auditor of several listed companies.
+Though she does not have prior experience of direct involvement in corporate management by methods other than serving as an outside board member, based on her abundant experience and from a broad perspective, she is appropriately fulfilling her role of making active suggestions at the Board of Directors meetings and supervising the execution of business through her activities in her position as Nominating Advisory Committee Chairperson and Remuneration Advisory Committee Member.Accordingly, the Company has appointed her as Outside Director.
+As there is no possibility that conflict of interest may occur between Ms. Shiga and general shareholders, the Company designates her as an independent director.
+Tsuyoshi Kameoka 0 Mr. Tsuyoshi Kameoka worked for Idemitsu Kosan Co.,Ltd. with which the Company conducts business transactions with sales accounting for less than 2% of the Company's consolidated sales, and less than 1% of the consolidated sales of said company.
+Mr. Tsuyoshi Kameoka mainly engaged in product import & export and domestic sales since he joined Shell Sekiyu K.K.
+Following his appointment as Oil Business COO, he assumed the position of the President and Representative Director of Showa Shell Sekiyu K.K. in 2015.
+Then, in April 2019, he realized its business integration with Idemitsu Kosan Co., Ltd., looking ahead to changes in the oil market in the future.
+The Company judges that his abundant experience and broad insight in business administration will contribute to the company's management.
 Accordingly, the Company has appointed him as Outside Director.
-Kozue Shiga Ο Ms. Kozue Shiga has expert knowledge and experience as a lawyer, and she assumed Outside Audit & Supervisory Board Member of the Company in June 2016 after having served as an outside director and auditor of several listed companies.
-Though she does not have prior experience of direct involvement in corporate management by methods other than serving as an outside board member, the Company judges, based on her achievements in the improvement of audit and supervisory functions of the Company group, that she has expertise and personality appropriate to take a part of the Board and also will contribute to improvement in its diversity.
-Accordingly, the Company has appointed her as Outside Director.
-As there is no possibility that conflict of interest may occur between Ms. Shiga and general shareholders, the Company designates her as an independent director.
+As there is no possibility that conflict of interest may occur between Mr. Kameoka and general shareholders, the Company designates him as an independent director.